microsoft/CNTK/Documentation/Documents/Configuration Files.md

                 | SequenceReader       | Reads text-based files that contain word sequences, for predicting word sequences.
                 | LUSequenceReader     | Reads text-based files that contain word sequences, used for language understanding.

 For the Network Builder and the Trainer the existence of the sub-section name tells the train action which component to use.
 For example, **NDLNetworkBuilder** is specified in our example, so CNTK will use the NDL Network Builder to define the network.
-Similarly **SGD** is specified, so that trainer will be used.
+Similarly, **SGD** is specified, so that trainer will be used.
 The reader sub-section is a little different, and is always called **reader**, the **readerType** parameter in the sub-section defines which reader will actually be used.
 Readers are implemented as separate DLLs, and the name of the reader is also the name of the DLL file that will be loaded.

 ```
 mnistTrain=[